How to build Android apps

-Step two: plan your UX
+Step two: Plan your UX

 "Consumers of all sorts are becoming more and more fickle when it comes to the UX of the app," says Rob Lauer, senior manager of developer relations at Progress, a global application development firm.
 "This is why I always say the first step starts with consulting with a dedicated UX designer to map out the path of the customer, nail down how you want the app to be used, and identify any problem areas before you start coding."

-Step three: create a prototype
+Step three: Create a prototype

-Once you have a clear idea of what you want your app to do, you'll next need a working prototype to demonstrate it in action.
 "This could be a simple paper prototype outlining your ideas," explains Gumtree's Android app team lead, Claudia Hosu, "or a digital one with a mock-up of your proposed app."

-At this stage, feedback is essential for fine-tuning your design.
-What seemed like a good idea in the planning stage might not work so well in the real world.
-It is a great opportunity to tweak or add features to improve the UX, or amend any mistakes or broken functions.
-The most valuable feedback will come from a random group of neutral testers, who will be able to provide honest reactions to your work - just be warned that everyone will be a fan.
+The most valuable feedback will come from a random group of neutral testers, who will be able to provide honest reactions to your work – just be warned that everyone will be a fan.

-Step four: assemble your tools
+Step four: Assemble your tools

 In order to start developing, you'll need to download Android Studio, Google's software package for Android Devs.
 Available as a free cross-platform download, Android Studio includes code editor, debugger, build automation and performance testing tools.